tomitola01/Low-Cost-Swarm-Robotics-Solution/README.md

 The final project used the minimum requirements of a swarm by implementing only 3 robots.
 A quasi-decentralised method is implemented where one of the agents acts as a central agent that stores and updates the states of the rest of the swarm.

-More agents can be added to the swarm by [changing the receiving pipe in the main files (research if mulitple transceivers on main pipe have an effect)].

 The robot agents themselves use Raspberry Pi Picos, RP2040 based microcontrollers, due to their low cost (currently under £5 with headers soldered on the Pi Hut website) and flexibility as they can be programmed in either C/C++ or MicroPython.

 <img src="robot_agent.jpg" alt="" width="400"/>